davidnoirman/jobtech-taxonomy-api/REFERENCE.md

 Antarctica.
 The taxonomy is based on the [<span class="underline">UN standard for continents</span>](https://unstats.un.org/unsd/methodology/m49/).
-In this type, there is also the concept “Hela världen”, which is a list of all countries.
+In this type, there is also the concept “Alla länder”, which is a list of all countries.

-The second type in this taxonomy contains all countries in the world, according to [<span class="underline">ISO standard for countries</span>](https://www.iso.org/iso-3166-country-codes.html).
+The second type in this taxonomy contains all countries, according to [<span class="underline">ISO standard for countries</span>](https://www.iso.org/iso-3166-country-codes.html).
 Each country in this level has a parent continent in the top level.